j4ckofalltrades/steam-webapi-kt/README.md

 ## Installation

-Add the JitPack repository and the dependency to your build file.
+Add the JitPack repository, and the dependency to your build file.

 ### Gradle (Kotlin)